-Your B2B marketing team generates leads for your B2B business.
-Your sales team takes the leads, works their sales magic, and hopefully closes the sale.
+Your B2B marketing team is responsible for generating leads for your B2B business.
+On the other hand, your sales team takes the leads, works their sales magic, and hopefully closes the sale.
+Sales and marketing teams work closely, but at the same time not close at all.

 Since your sales team drives all the revenue and your marketing team drives all the leads, they go head-to-head over who is more important and who is doing their job correctly.
 The sales team complains about poor leads and your marketing team complains about low close rates.